Expert with Clustering: Hierarchical Online Preference Learning Framework: Experiments

 \subsection{Experimental Setup}

-\textbf{\jhedit{Community survey.}} \jhedit{This study involved a community survey conducted in July 2023 on the University of North Carolina at Charlotte campus, and a total of 43 individuals participated.} \jhedit{Participants provided the driving choice preferences as well as demographic data covering age, gender, ethnicity, and educational level.} \jhedit{The survey's main component involved a series of questions assessing willingness to adhere to route recommendations under varying scenarios with distinct travel times and carbon dioxide emission levels.
+\textbf{Community survey.} \jhedit{This study involved a community survey conducted in July 2023 on the University of North Carolina at Charlotte campus, and a total of 43 individuals participated.} \jhedit{Participants provided the driving choice preferences as well as demographic data covering age, gender, ethnicity, and educational level.} \jhedit{The survey's main component involved a series of questions assessing willingness to adhere to route recommendations under varying scenarios with distinct travel times and carbon dioxide emission levels.
 Participants rated their likelihood of following these recommendations in the Likert scale, offering insight into their decision-making criteria.} \jhedit{For example, participants were asked on their likelihood to opt for an eco-friendly route offering a 10\% reduction in CO$_2$ emissions in exchange for a 5--15\% increase in travel time.}

-\textbf{\jhedit{Mobility user simulation}.} We broadened the dataset to simulate a broader driving population, extrapolating from the survey responses to generate a diverse range of user contexts. \jhedit{To generate the larger population having different user contexts, we use the Bayesian inference model that resembles the original distribution from the survey data (\cite{andrieu_introduction_2003}).} \jhedit{We refined this approach by implementing distinct utility functions for demographic segments differentiated by gender, age, and household car ownership.} Drawing samples from the posterior distribution of model parameters, we populated the dataset with individuals exhibiting a range of features and compliance behavior. \jhedit{This methodology allowed us to produce $2000$ individual user choice records for the synthetic dataset, with parameters set at $N=800$, $N^\prime = 1200$, $T=T^\prime =40$, and $K=6$.} \tyedit{The optimal $K$ was selected based on regret minimization.} The synthetic dataset features a mix of route choices that reflect various driving preferences and behaviors, providing a rich foundation for evaluating our EWC algorithm.
+\textbf{\jhedit{Mobility user simulation}.} To better represent a diverse driving population, we expanded our dataset.
+We use the Bayesian inference model that resembles the original distribution from the survey data (\cite{andrieu_introduction_2003}).
+We refined this approach by implementing distinct utility functions for demographic segments differentiated by gender, age, and household car ownership.
+Drawing samples from the posterior distribution of model parameters, we populated the dataset with individuals exhibiting a range of features and compliance behavior. \jhedit{This methodology allowed us to produce $2000$ individual user choice records for the synthetic dataset, with parameters set at $N=800$, $N^\prime = 1200$, $T=T^\prime =40$, and $K=6$.} \tyedit{The optimal $K$ was selected based on regret minimization.} The synthetic dataset features a mix of route choices that reflect various driving preferences and behaviors, providing a rich foundation for evaluating our EWC algorithm.